What is the abbr Tag?

 The <abbr style="font-weight:bold">UK</abbr> is made up of England, Scotland, and Wales.The UK is made up of England, Scotland, and Wales.

-Specify an abbreviation along with the tooltip by using a
+Specify an abbreviation with a tooltip using a

 titleattribute.
 This is useful when you want to provide further information without interrupting the flow of the document.